 Manufacturers want to produce new printers for the hot markets.
 So estimate which company might most likely produce the needed printers.
-You can also use the process of elimination: neither Canon nor HP are likely to produce their own solvent ink printer, or even mild solvent (can't get it through thermal printheads anyway).
-Epson is unlikely to go into the solvent-ink market either.
+You can also use the process of elimination: neither Canon nor HP are likely to produce their own solvent ink printer1, or even mild solvent (can't get it through thermal printheads anyway).
+Epson can go into the solvent-ink market because its piezo heads can handle solvent inks.
+There is a separate FLAAR Report on "what's new for 2008 in solvent and UV printers."